 - Intent to injure

-Thimble does not offer general liability insurance in the states of Washington, Kentucky, and New York.
+Thimble does not offer professional liability insurance in the states of Washington, Colorado, Illinois, New York, and Massachusetts.

 Thimble’s professional liability insurance, also called errors and omissions (E&O) insurance or professional indemnity insurance, covers mistakes in your work that result in a financial loss for your customers and can lead to the following claims: